-OVERVIEW: The Lawrence Foundation is a family foundation whose giving focuses on the environment, youth development and human services.
+OVERVIEW: The Lawrence Foundation is a family foundation whose giving focuses on the environment, youth development, disaster relief and human services.

 PROFILE: A private family foundation, the Lawrence Foundation has sought to “support organizations that are working to solve pressing environmental, educational, human services and other issues" since 2000.
 Established by Jeff Lawrence and his wife, Diane Troth, with cash accrued when Lawrence sold his Trillium Digital Systems to Intel, the website says the couple feels "it is important to give something back and support organizations that are trying to make the world a better place.”
 The foundation maintains a broad approach to its investments and does not outline grantmaking specifics.
 Indeed, it only names grantmaking interests, not priorities, which include the environment, disaster relief, youth, and other human services.

 The Lawrence Foundation’s grant application is open to all, and has two grant cycles each year, with deadlines in April and November.